tmpmachine/tmpmachine/README.md

 ### Hi there 👋
+My name is Bill Yosafat.
+Thank you for checking out my repo.

 <!--
 **tmpmachine/tmpmachine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.